National Interest Waiver Analysis

 The United States benefits from this work because:

 • Fills a critical gap identified by Congress and NHTSA: The SELF DRIVE Act of 2026 (H.R.
 7390) requires manufacturers to maintain cybersecurity plans addressing "false vehicle control commands", but no standardized, hardware-enforced governance architecture exists to implement this requirement.
-BLADE-AV provides an open, simulation-validated reference architecture with formal Dempster-Shafer trust fusion, hardware fail-safe relay gating, and 1,200 zero-unsafe-action simulation runs that directly addresses the safety case, cybersecurity, and fallback behavior requirements outlined in H.R.
+BLADE-AV provides an open, simulation-demonstrated reference architecture with formal Dempster-Shafer trust fusion, hardware fail-safe relay gating, and 1,200 simulation runs with no observed unsafe authority transitions that directly addresses the safety case, cybersecurity, and fallback behavior requirements outlined in H.R.
 7390 and NHTSA's AV STEP framework.

 • Supports U.S. defense modernization, automotive safety, maritime security, critical infrastructure resilience, and orbital autonomy: Architectures address DoD Directive 3000.09 (defense), JADC2 command authority, NIST AI Risk Management Framework, ISO 26262 ASIL-D functional safety (BLADE-AV), NHTSA ADS requirements, MIL-STD-810G / MIL-STD-461G maritime defense standards (BLADE-MARITIME), SIL 3 / NERC CIP / FIPS 140-2 critical infrastructure standards (BLADE-INFRA), and NASA SBIR EXPAND.3.S26B autonomous spacecraft health management alignment (BLADE-SPACE, TRL 2-3).
 Cross-domain portability across ten domains (defense ↔ automotive ↔ maritime ↔ critical infrastructure ↔ orbital ↔ counter-UAS ↔ agentic AI ↔ financial) on the same governance pipeline demonstrates the architectures are domain-agnostic safety principles.